What is Prior Learning Assessment and Recognition (PLAR)?

 In course-based PLAR, the student demonstrates how his or her informal experiential learning matches the stated learning outcomes of a particular course.
 Each successful course-based PLAR is normally worth three (3) credits.
 This form of PLAR is available within most UPEI undergraduate degrees.
 A fee of one-half the tuition for a three (3) semester-hour course applies to each course-based PLAR.

-In program-based PLAR, the student will broadly address the match between his or her informal experiential learning to the established outcomes of an entire program.
-At present, the Bachelor of Integrated Studies (BIS) and the Bachelor of Education - Human Resource Development are the only programs providing the program-based PLAR option.
+In program-based PLAR in the Bachelor of Integrated Studies, the student will broadly address the match between his or her informal experiential learning to the established outcomes of the BIS program.

 A fee equal to tuition for one 3 semester-hour course applies to program-based PLAR within BIS.